gdsbook/book/notebooks/01_geospatial_computational_environment.md

 This book uses notebooks as the main format in which its content is created and distributed.
 Each chapter is written as a separate notebook and can be run interactively.
-At the same time, we collect all chapters and convert them into different formats for "static consumption" (ie. read only), either in HTML format for the web, or PDF to be printed in a physical copy.
+At the same time, we collect all chapters and convert them into different formats for "static consumption" (ie. read only**, either in HTML format for the web, or PDF to be printed  in a physical copy.
 This section will present the specific flavor of notebooks we use, and illustrate its building blocks in a way that allows you to then follow the rest of the book interactively.

+**SR we might want to be careful here as we agreed not to make public how to go to pdf from the notebook in our discussions with the publisher.**

 Our choice of notebook is Jupyter (XXXcite?XXX).
 A Jupyter notebook is a plain text file with the `.ipynb` extension, which means that it is an easy file to move around, sync, and track over time.
-Internally, it is structured as a JSON file, so they also integrate well with a host of modern web technologies.
+Internally, it is structured as a JavaScript Object Notation (JSON) file, so they also integrate well with a host of modern web technologies.
 The atomic element that makes up a notebook is called a _cell_.
 Cells are consistent chunks of content that contain either text or code.
 In fact, a notebook can be thought of as an ordered collection of cells.
 Cells can be of